jamespfennell/texcraft/sites/knuthplass.dev/PLAN.md

 - **Max width for the left panel's content.** On very wide viewports the input box and controls stretch too wide; cap their width.
-- **The page-breaking penalties don't visibly do anything.** The penalties that only affect page breaking (broken_penalty, club_penalty, final_widow_penalty, inter_line_penalty) are configurable but change nothing in the output.
-Either remove them, or add a penalties column to the galley showing the penalty attached to each line.
+- ~~**The page-breaking penalties don't visibly do anything.**~~ — resolved
+  2026-07-11: split into an "Inter-line penalties" param group and added a galley penalty column showing the penalty node after each line.
 - **Deduplicate the glue parsing code** shared by `knuthplass-wasm` and `box linebreak` (`crates/boxworks-bin/src/box.rs`) — the copies carry a "keep in sync" comment today.